HyItsAngela/HR_Analytics/README.md

 ### Conclusions

 Since only one model was used, there are no comparisons between models to be made.
-The CatBoost model that was used did not perform up to my standards.
-To increase accuracy, more hyperparameter tuning may be needed.
+The RandomForest model performed great, and was further utilized as a predictive model to apply a risk score upon employees.

 ### Future Work

-I would like to mess around more with the preprocessing with this dataset.
-I would also like to train and compare more models to find a better model, as well as study the learning curves to tune the base model better.
+I want to work on adding a Tableau dashboard along with practicing with unsupervised learning to explore clusters.

 ## How to reproduce results

 * The notebooks are well organized and include further explanation; a summary is provided below:
-* Download the original data files ('train.csv', 'test.csv') from Kaggle or directly through the current repository along with the processed data files.
+* Download the original data file (HR_Datasetv14) from Kaggle or directly through the current repository.
 * Install the necessary libraries
 * Run the notebooks attached
 * As long as a platform that can provide Python, such as Collab, Anaconda, etc, is used, results can be replicated.